map-soriano/map-soriano/README.md

 ## 👨‍💻 About Me
 - 🔥 Would go through **ANYTHING** and **EVERYTHING** for the stage
 - 👨‍🎓 Recently graduated with a `Bachelor of Science in Computer Science` degree at Holy Angel University
-- 👨🏾‍💻 Associate Backend Developer
+- 👨🏾‍💻 Associate Backend Developer at Toro Cloud
 <!-- - 🔍 Open to Work -->

 ## 💻 Currently Learning/Involved